 Momondo has a great user interface and it allows you to see which flights are cheapest and what is the quickest way to arrive.
 Another great option is the fare alert, which means that Momondo would let you know if the price of the flight would drop.
 Because of this Momondo is my personal favorite and I absolutely recommend it.

-Kayak is also a good flight search engine but it works much better for US citizens than Europeans.
+Kayak is also a good flight search engine but it works much better for the US citizens than Europeans.

 2) Check the airline’s website to see if the price is cheaper